anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-09-05-introduction-to-the-spiritual-heart.md

 the microcosmic consciousness into the Macrocosmic Consciousness of Shiva is well under way.
 It is here in the spiritual heart of Anahata that the nameless, transcendental godhead may evolve a name for itself, for us, within each of us.

-entire work of The Spiritual Heart on this site: http://tantramaya.org/the-spiritual-heart/
+entire work of The Spiritual Heart on this site: <a href="http://tantramaya.org/the-spiritual-heart/">http://tantramaya.org/the-spiritual-heart/</a>

-or download The Spiritual Heart here:  https://cmdr0.blaucloud.de/index.php/s/VZXchJaawWf93SI
+or download The Spiritual Heart here:  <a href="https://cmdr0.blaucloud.de/index.php/s/VZXchJaawWf93SI">https://cmdr0.blaucloud.de/index.php/s/VZXchJaawWf93SI</a>